Design of tunable acoustic metamaterials with periodic piezoelectric microstructure: Numerical experiments

 To sum up, it can be observed that the geometry of the metamaterial, i.e. the relative size of its elastic and shunting piezoelectric elements, has a significant impact on the operation of the device with or without triggering the shunting effect, that is for $\lambda \approx \lambda_R$ and $\lambda$=0.\\ A further investigation has been performed by comparing the results obtained for the three geometries considered so far, in terms of both dimensionless band gap amplitude $A_s^+ d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$ and central frequency $\overline \omega d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$ versus the tuning parameter $\lambda^*=\lambda-\lambda_R$.
 Attention is focused on the first band gap forming between the 1$^{st}$ and the 2$^{nd}$ optical branches of the Floquet-Bloch spectrum.
-The blue curve refers to the ratio $R/d$=0.3, the red curve to $R/d$=0.35, and the black curve refers to $R/d$=0.4.
-It can be noted irrespective of the considered geometry, the band gap amplitude, Fig. \ref{figure7}(a),
+In Fig. 8 the blue curve refers to the ratio $R/d$=0.3, the red curve to $R/d$=0.35, and the black curve refers to $R/d$=0.4.
+It can be noted irrespective of the considered geometry, the band gap amplitude, Fig. \ref{figure7}(a), and the central frequency, Fig. \ref{figure7}(b), increase as $\lambda^*$ decreases, i.e. when $\lambda$ tends to $\lambda_R$.
+The maximum amplitude is guaranteed by the metamaterial with the smallest radii $r$ and $R$.
+Moreover, a peculiar trend is observed for $R/d$=0.4, since in this case it is possible to open a band gap and controlling its amplitude and central frequency by intervening on the tuning parameter $\lambda$, starting from a dense spectrum for $\lambda$=0.
+The analysis of additional geometries characterizing the metamaterial reveals that the use of ratios $r/R$=0.7 and $R/d$=0.4 ensures a wide range of behaviours as $\lambda$ changes.
+In Fig. \ref{figure8} the Floquet- Bloch spectrum referred to this geometry is shown for different values of $\lambda$.
+Specifically, Fig. \ref{figure8}(a) shows the curve related to $\lambda$=0.
+Note that in this case, where the shunting effects are not triggered, a wide total band gap is detected between the 1$^{st}$ and the 2$^{nd}$ optical branches.
+As $\lambda$ decreases further band gaps opens, as in Fig. \ref{figure8}(b) corresponding to $\lambda$=-1.0100, in which a new total band gap forms between the 15$^{th}$ and the 16$^{th}$ optical branches.
+Moving towards a lower value of $\lambda$=-1.0334, Fig. \ref{figure8}(c), besides the first band gap, three additional total band gaps open between the 2$^{nd}$- 3$^{rd}$, 5$^{th}$-6$^{th}$, 12$^{th}$-13$^{th}$ optical branches, respectively.
+Finally, when $\lambda_R$ is approached as in Fig. \ref{figure8}(d) with $\lambda$=-1.0368, the first band gap remains almost unchanged, while the two additional total band gaps at low frequencies, between the 2$^{nd}$- 3$^{rd}$, 4$^{th}$-5$^{th}$ optical branches, becomes wider.
+In the considered frequency range the spectrum tends to become less dense as $\lambda$ decreases.
+Moreover, in Fig. \ref{figure8a} the wave forms of the Floquet-Bloch spectrum for the metamaterial with $r/R$=0.7 and $R/d$=0.4 for $\lambda \approx \lambda_R$, related to relevant points highlighted in Figure \ref{figure8}(d), are reported.
+In particular, the deformed shape together with the contour plot related to the dimensionless quantity $\lVert$Re$\left( \boldsymbol{\mathord{\buildrel{\lower3pt\hbox{$\scriptscriptstyle\frown$}} \over u}} \right)\rVert_2/d$ are shown.
+Also in this case we investigate the behaviour of the metamaterial in terms of both dimensionless band gap amplitude $A_s^+ d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$, Fig. \ref{figure9}(a), and central frequency $\overline \omega d \sqrt{\rho^{PVDF}}/\sqrt{C_{3333}^{PVDF}}$, Fig. \ref{figure9}(b), versus the tuning parameter $\lambda^*=\lambda-\lambda_R$. .